NSkelsey/monopticon/README.md

 - Define network elements symbolically to simplify the explanation and diffusion of knowledge about computer networks.

 This software might be useful to you if you:
-- must configure local networks
+- Must configure local networks
-- must defend networks
+- Must defend networks
-- try to penetrate networks
+- Penetrate networks
-- make _pew pew_ noises when pinging 8.8.8.8
+- Make _pew pew_ noises when pinging 8.8.8.8

 All reactions to this project including silly questions are appreciated.
 Open an issue here or contact [Nick](https://nskelsey.com) directly.